-Poorly written requirements cause a lot of problems in software development, and the symptoms can often be traced back to the requirements gathering process.
-Not system requirements, not technical specs, but things like “User wants to do X, how does this happen?”
+Poorly-written requirements can cause a lot of problems in software development, and sometimes the symptoms can be traced back to requirements gathering.
+Not the actual system requirements or technical specs, but the process that lead up to the writing of the requirements.

 The User Is First

-For discovery purposes, talking to users may be your best tool when requirements gathering, but you can accomplish this in a variety of ways.
-Surveys, interviews, facilitated sessions, prototypes and even just shadowing users as they complete their tasks can all be helpful when finding out exactly how they get things done.
-Just be sure to watch out for common pitfalls during this critical stage.
+For discovery purposes, talking to users may be one of your best strategies when beginning your requirements gathering process, but you can accomplish this in a variety of ways.
+Surveys, interviews, facilitated sessions, prototypes and even just shadowing users as they complete their tasks can all be helpful to find out exactly how they get things done.

 Freedom Within Limitations

-To avoid feature creep, and generally make your project more manageable, it’s also important to know what users should not be doing with the software, or abilities that should be invisible to them.
+One of the better requirement gathering techniques to remember is to know what users should not be doing with the software or abilities that should be invisible to them.
+Understanding this helps avoid feature creep and generally makes your project more manageable.
 For instance, creating a client-facing database program is great until you accidentally allow them to edit someone else’s social security number.

 Think about the steps the user will take to accomplish their goals and what dependencies might be involved.
 For example, if a financial query is needed (perhaps they’re applying for a loan), you’ll likely need some way of securely gathering a social security number or other unique identifier.

 With luck, this query has already been built and your team will only need to fetch the data, instead of constructing an entire database to store it.
 Or, it’s possible that is within your specification as the current business has no such database.
-Either way, for your own sanity during the requirements gathering process, learn exactly how big the project will be.
+Either way, for your own sanity during your requirement gathering steps, learn exactly how big the project will be.

 Often scoping the project involves a context diagram, so you can see how your project fits into existing tools.
 Setting the boundaries for a project requires a few things: